sharetribe/flex-docs/src/docs/concepts-users-and-authentication/user-permissions/index.md

 user creation related [[ TODO CHECK IF THIS IS TRUE ]].
 All other endpoints require an authenticated user access token.

-This setting only has options on the marketplace level.
+This setting can be turned on or off on the marketplace level.

 ![Access control for private marketplace](./access_control_private_marketplace.png)